An AC compressor is the heart of your air conditioning system.

 If your evaporator coil freezes, it will prevent the warmer air from evaporating your refrigerant.

 Eventually, the liquid refrigerant will make its way into your compressor, damaging it.
+This can happen slowly over time, due to increased strain on the motor.
+Or in a matter of a few days.

 Another common reason for the lack of airflow is high static pressure.